 A native of Kuala Lumpur, Vicky Lew graduated from Central Saint Martins, London in 2014 with a First Class Honours in jewellery design.
-Vicky's design house is based in London, where she has lived for seven years and now considers home.
+Vicky's design house is based in London, where she has lived for more than 10 years and now considers home.

 Vicky's design aesthetic is rooted in the classical Japanese philosophy of wabi sabi, that beauty can too be found in imperfection, impermanence and incompletion.
 A rose on the vine and a fallen rose on the ground are equally beautiful.
 Each piece is crafted with traditional Eastern sensibilities with Western design concepts, delivering strong narratives and intricate interplays between organic shapes and geometric forms.